Infinite dimensional weak Dirichlet processes, stochastic PDEs and optimal control: Stochastic integrals

+Let $\W_Q=\{\W_Q(t):s\leq t\leq T\}$ be an $U$-valued $\mathscr{F}^s_t$-$Q$-Wiener process with $\W_Q(s)=0$, $\mathbb{P}$ a.s.
+The definition and properties of $Q$-Wiener processes are presented for instance in \cite{GawareckiMandrekar10} Chapter 2.1.
 If $\Y$ is predictable with some integrability properties, $\int_s^t \Y(r) \ud \W(r)$ denotes the classical It\^o-type integral with respect to $\W$, defined e.g. in \cite{DaPratoZabczyk92}.

-In the sequel it is shown to be equal to the forward integral so that the forward integral happens to be an extension of the It\^o integral.
+In the sequel such an integral will be shown to be equal to the forward integral so that the forward integral happens to be an extension of the It\^o integral.
 In the next subsection we introduce the It\^o integral $\int_s^t \Y(r) \ud \M(r)$ with respect to a local martingale $\M$.
 If $H = \R$, previous integral will also denoted $\int_s^t \langle \Y(r), \ud \M(r) \rangle_U $.